 Most books about UML describe it almost in its entirety.
 Inevitably you’re left with only a superficial knowledge of the range of UML elements, without a deep and intuitive understanding of how to apply UML as a whole to real world design problems.
-This book doesn’t set out to cover all of UML, but instead pulls together those parts of UML with immediate practical relevance and presents them as part of a coherent process for using UML in your actual development projects.
+This book does not set out to cover all of UML, but instead pulls together those parts of UML with immediate practical relevance and presents them as part of a coherent process for using UML in your actual development projects.

 This book is designed to be read while you work on a real project.
 After an initial review of the essentials of UML and the design process, it begins with the modeling of a business system and its business processes, in this case an airport.

 Then the IT system intended to serve that business process is described and analysed.
 Finally the integration of the system into the production environment is covered in detail.
 The book can be used in two ways: it can be read through as a thorough grounding in how UML really works in practice; in addition it can be used as stand alone guide to that particular aspect of your own project.
 Both result in an intuitive understanding of how to actually use UML.
 What you will learn from this book:

 Chapter introduces to the case study.
 The purpose of choosing a case study is to provide a coherent example through the chapters of this book.
 The chapter also explains several basic terms and concepts like models, views, diagrams, information systems, methods, and notations.
 The models and views provided by this book help choose the most suitable model for a requirement specification.

 Much of what will be explained in the next chapters is based on a few fundamental concepts.
 These have been summarized in this chapter.

 Chapter discusses the construction of business system models.
 It explains the benefits of the different views in a business system and discusses the elements of each view.
 It also provides instructions about how to construct use case diagrams.